Newnham College, Cambridge: College arms

 The other great benefactors of the college were Henry Sidgwick and Eleanor Mildred Balfour, who married in 1876.
 Mrs Sidgwick was Vice-Principal of one of the College's Halls, later becoming Principal of the College in 1892.
-Their arms were - Sidgwick (assumed arms): Gules, a fess between three griffins' heads erased or; and Balfour (of Balbirnie): Argent, on a chevron engrailed between three mullets sable an otter's head erased argent.
+Their arms were – Sidgwick (assumed arms): Gules, a fess between three griffins' heads erased or; and Balfour (of Balbirnie): Argent, on a chevron engrailed between three mullets sable an otter's head erased argent.

 In the college arms the chevron links them with the coats of Balfour and Kennedy, while its colour and the mascles refer to Clough.
 The crosses come from Kennedy, the mullet from Balfour, and the griffin's head from Sidgwick.
 No crest was granted, for although a corporate body may have a crest, it was thought that a crest and helm would be inappropriate to one composed entirely of women.

 College life

 Basil Champneys designed what was popularly said to be "the second-longest continuous indoor corridor in Europe" in order to prevent the women of the college stepping outside in the rain.
 The laboratory, which can be found near the sports field, now houses a space which hosts a range of cultural events, such as theatre productions, music recitals and art exhibitions.

 Alongside a formal hall, there is also a modern buttery in which to eat and relax.
 The College is also home to the Grade II* listed 1897 Yates Thompson Library and the Horner Markwick building.
 The library was originally Newnham students' primary reference source since women were not allowed into the University Library.
 The library was built with a gift from Henry Yates Thompson and his wife, Elizabeth.
-It remains one of the largest college libraries in Cambridge with a collection of 90,000 volumes, including approximately 6,000 rare books.
+It remains one of the largest college libraries in Cambridge with a collection of 100,000 volumes, including approximately 6,000 rare books.

 The college has two official combination rooms that represent the interests of students in the college and are responsible for social aspects of college life.
 Undergraduates are members of the Junior Combination Room (JCR), whilst graduate students are members of the Middle Combination Room (MCR).

 Newnham has many societies of its own including clubs for rowing, football, netball, tennis, and many other sports, as well as several choirs.
 As Newnham is a non-denominational foundation, it does not have its own chapel.
 Choral scholars at Newnham form part of Selwyn College's chapel choir.
-Newnham College Boat Club, the university's first women's boat club, share a boathouse with Jesus College Boat Club.
+Newnham College Boat Club was the university's first women's boat club.